-Comment 6 states, in part: "Where clauses on confirming forms sent by both parties conflict each party must be assumed to object to a clause of the other conflicting with one on the confirmation sent by himself ....
-The contract then consists of the terms expressly agreed to, terms on which the confirmations agree, and terms supplied by the Act, including subsection (2)." that the conflicting terms cancel one another.
+The third, and preferable approach, which is commonly called the "knock-out" rule, is that the conflicting terms cancel one another.
 Under this view the offeree's form is treated only as an acceptance of the terms in the offeror's form which did not conflict.
 The ultimate contract, then, includes those non-conflicting terms and any other terms supplied by the U.C.C., including terms incorporated by course of performance (§ 2-208), course of dealing (§ 1-205), usage of trade (§ 1-205), and other "gap fillers" or "off-the-rack" terms (e.g., implied warranty of fitness for particular purpose, § 2-315).
 As stated previously, this approach finds some support in Comment 6.
 Professor White supports this approach as the most fair and consistent with the purposes of § 2-207.
 White & Summers, supra, at 29.
 Further, several courts have adopted or recognized the approach. [citations omitted.]

 We are of the opinion that this is the more reasonable approach, particularly when dealing with a case such as this where from the beginning the offeror's specified period of limitations would expire before the equipment was even installed.
-The approaches other than the "knockout" approach would be inequitable and unjust because they invited the very kind of treatment which the defendant attempted to provide.
+The approaches other than the "knock-out" approach would be inequitable and unjust because they invited the very kind of treatment which the defendant attempted to provide.